Words are powerful vessels. They can inspire or destroy. And once, spoken they are impossible to retrieve.

 The Power of Words

-Most of us would rather have a root canal than discuss feedback about poor performance with a team member, especially when it relates to a behavior-based issue.
+Most of us would rather have a root canal than discuss feedback about poor performance with a team member, especially when it relates to a behaviour-based issue.
 Yet we eagerly talk to (complain) about these issues to colleagues, friends, or family.

 So, what stops us from providing feedback to the employee?